freedominion-org/fdo-server-command/BUGS.rst

 *Currently there are known bugs.*

 - ``fdo-dns_cache-add-hostname``: hostname validation test won't allow simple hostnames (with no tld), e.g. "blah".
+- ``fdo-server create-jail``: error message 'egrep: repetition-operator operand invalid' after "Now we need to check if there are any unsaved changes to this hosts registered config files...".

 FIXED